yingshaoxo/kivy-chat/README.md

 # Kivy-Chat
-Chat application made it with Kivy.
+Chat application based on kivy.
 Supports both Python2(asyncore) and Python3(asyncio).

 For testing, run the server first, then you can run main.py: